techidaily/site-phone-solutions/source/_posts/honor-play-8t-video-recovery-recover-deleted-videos-from-honor-play-8t-by-fonelab-android-recover-video.md

         Smart phones are becoming more and more popular today.
 This tiny device can store thousands of data and files, which makes it easy for us to record each precious moment and event in our daily lives.
 Unfortunately, data missing might happen to everyone.
 What if we lost some important videos on our Honor Play 8T which we'd rather keep them forever, such as someone's birthday party or business videos, and more?
     </p>
     <p>
         Don't panic!
 In this post, we will discuss how our Honor Play 8T stores the videos and how to retrieve deleted videos from Honor Play 8T easily.
-From now on, the operation of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> could be as easy as you can imagine.
+From now on, the operation of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> could be as easy as you can imagine.
     </p>
 </div>
 </div>
 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
         If you want to recover the exact copy of your deleted videos, you may need to try a third-party data recovery software.
-Here, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a good and easy recovery tool is recommended.
+Here, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a good and easy recovery tool is recommended.
 It is designed to deal with all complicated data loss situations like deleted recovery, format recovery, data recovery after virus attack, system crash, raw error and more and has helped numerous users recover deleted videos from your Honor Play 8T.
     </p>
 </div>
 </div>